pcboy/the-law/Japan/Taxes.md

   This one is super complex, because the change rate matters, and the VAT too.
   You can in theory register earnings / loss with change rate etc. But that's extremely complicated and I doubt you'll gain anything.
   To make it simple, here is what I do:
-  - I create a new expense and set the tax rate at "out of scope" (対象外).
+  - I create a new expense and set the tax rate at "tax free" (不課税).
   - I set the amount in yens by looking at what my credit card charged.
 They should show you what was the rate being used.
   - I put the rate in the "remarks" field so that it looks like:`PRODUCT / 21.43 USD @ 108.8194円`